jmattick/2020game/README.md

-# 2020game
+# COVID Data Game

 [Play Game](https://jmattick.github.io/2020game/Builds/index.html)

 This project was created for the [Don't Panic!](https://dontpanic.cs.luc.edu/) Hackathon by Jessica Mattick.
-Jessica is a masters student in the computer science department at Loyola University Chicago graduating in May.
+Jessica is a masters student in the computer science department at Loyola University Chicago graduating this spring.

 ### Abstract